laike9m/Cyberbrain/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Code to reproduce the bug**
-Please provide a snippet that can reproduce the bug
+Please provide a code snippet that can reproduce the bug
 ```python
 [paste your code here]
 ```